rameshapppro/SystemDesign/README.md

 # 🧭 ![Android System Design](https://img.shields.io/badge/Android%20System%20Design-%20-0D6EFD?style=flat&logo=android&logoColor=white) Android System Design for a Small App
 A concise, production-oriented guide describing architecture, structure, and rationale for a small-to-medium Android application.
-Use this as a portfolio README to explain design decisions, onboarding notes, and where to start implementation and tests.
+Use this as a portfolio README to explain design decisions, onboard[...]

 ---